Auto racing returns to the Kansas State Fair - NewsBreak

 Auto racing returns to the Kansas State Fair

 HUTCHINSON — After nearly two decades, championship dirt track auto racing is returning to the famed half-mile oval at the Kansas State Fair on Sunday, Sept.
-18, with the smashing fun...greatbendpost.com
+18, with the smashing fun...jcpost.com

 HUTCHINSON — After nearly two decades, championship dirt track auto racing is returning to the famed half-mile oval at the Kansas State Fair on Sunday, Sept.
-18, with the smashing fun...greatbendpost.com
+18, with the smashing fun...jcpost.com

 Comments / 0